icoco/OctopusKit/README.md

 # OctopusKit
-OctopusKit is a simplicity but graceful solution for invoke RESTful web service APIs,it can help coder develop app based MVC pattern, it can use for big team development; Another benift is that it also can be use to auto generate web service class file if use some MOT tools, save cost and raplidy the app develop progress.
+OctopusKit is a simplicity but graceful solution for invoke RESTful web service APIs,it can help coder develop app based MVC pattern, it can use for big team development; Another benift is that it also can be use to auto generate web service class file if use some M2T tools, save cost and raplidy the app develop progress.
 ## Usage
 To integrate in your project, just add in pod file: